Nethereum/Wonka/README.md

 * .NET layer that can serialize a RuleTree data structure to the Ethereum rules engine.
 * Orchestration 'get' functionality in the Ethereum engine, where the engine can be directed to assemble a virtual record by pulling values from other contracts within the blockchain.
 * Orchestration 'set' functionality in the Ethereum engine, where the engine can be directed to set values on other contracts within the blockchain.
+* Standard Operator functionality in the Ethereum engine, where the engine can invoke normal operations (like 'addition' and 'greater than') and blockchain-specific operations (like 'now' and 'block.number' via Solidity).
 * Custom Operator functionality in the Ethereum engine, where the engine can execute an user-defined rule by calling a function on another contract within the blockchain.
 * Registry and Grove functionality, helping users to discover/reuse existing RuleTree instances and group them into collections.
 * Export functionality, so that a RuleTree existing on the blockchain side can be extracted and then serialized into a legible form (like XML).